divanvisagie/batlab/SPEC.md

 We want to systematically measure and improve FreeBSD battery life on laptops, specifically targeting the gap between FreeBSD and Linux power efficiency.
 The research addresses the hypothesis that properly tuned FreeBSD can achieve competitive battery life, but lacks systematic measurement and optimal configuration guidance.

-The tool must run workloads under different power management configurations, capture telemetry with complete system state, and produce comparable metrics to quantify the actual battery life gap between FreeBSD configurations and Linux baselines.
+The tool must capture telemetry while running workloads under manually configured power management settings, and produce comparable metrics to quantify the actual battery life gap between FreeBSD configurations and Linux baselines.

 **Target hardware:** Lenovo ThinkPad X1 Carbon Gen 9 (Intel)
 **Primary research question:** Which FreeBSD configuration approaches Linux battery efficiency most closely, and under what workloads?